lpcvoid/knife/README.md

 Then simply download the source and compile yourself, or grab a precompiled release (![link](https://github.com/lpcvoid/knife/releases/download/1.0/knifegui_1.0.zip)).
 The zip contains two files (and exe and a dll), unpack both into the same directory.
 Run the exe.
 Done.
 Does not need any administrator privileges.

+Please be advised that you need to revert this process for Synapse to work again.
+Simply uninstall the Razer device in device manager, and tick the "Remove driver software" box when doing so.

 # Credits
 This project stands on the shoulder of giants.
 I want to thank Openrazer for the initial idea, and a chap named @rsandoz for a lot of the headway into making Openrazer work on windows.
 I just hacked together both of their approaches into an easy to use DLL and GUI which runs on windows.